 - 2015 Nearly 6,000 Kautex machines in operation around the world

-- 2018 Plastech Beteiligungs GmbH becomes the new majority shareholder with a 74.9 percent stake
+- 2018 Plastech Beteiligungs GmbH (family holding Neumann / Knünz) becomes the new majority shareholder with a 74.9 percent stake

 - 2020 The company celebrates 85th anniversary of the brand Kautex

 - 2020 Generation change in the company management with new vision, philosophy and mission referring to the roots of Reinold Hagen

 - 2015 Introduction of the KSH series

 - 2016 Presentation of the third generation KCC series during the Chinaplas exhibition in Shanghai